 - Take the turkey breast out of the fridge and allow it to come to room temperature for an hour.
 Heat the oven to 190C/fan 170C/gas 5.
-Put a rack inside an oven tray with the onion and carrot underneath, or arrange the vegetables inside an ovenproof frying pan.
+Put a rack inside a baking tray with the onion and carrot underneath, or arrange the vegetables in a large ovenproof frying pan.

 - Weigh the turkey breast and calculate 40 mins per kilo plus an additional 20 mins.

 - Rub the butter over the skin and season well.
 Put the turkey breast on the rack or rest it on top of the veg.
-Pour in enough water to cover the veg and cover the whole tin or pan with a tent of foil.
+Pour in enough water to cover the veg, then cover the whole tray or pan with a tent of foil.

 - Roast for the allotted time, taking the foil off 20 mins before the end to brown the skin.
-Test with the point of a knife and see if the point feels hot as soon as you pull it out (be careful) and the juices run clear.
-If you have a thermometer then it should read 65-70C.
-If the joint appears to be underdone then keep cooking for another 10 mins.
+Test with the point of a knife and see if the juices run clear.
+If you have a thermometer, it should read 65-70C.
+If the joint isn’t cooked through, roast for another 10 mins.

-- Use the strained veg and liquid in the bottom of the tin and the juices from carving to add to this gravy.
+- Use the strained veg and liquid in the bottom of the tray along with the resting juices in this gravy.